MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/log-analyze-usage.md

 The third line enumerates a list of field names that are separated by tabs:

-**#Fields: date            time            row-id        request-type           user-id       result          correlation-id          content-id                owner-email           issuer                     template-id             file-name                  date-published      c-info         c-ip            AdminAction            ActingAsUser**
+**#Fields: date            time            row-id        request-type           user-id       result          correlation-id          content-id                owner-email           issuer                     template-id             file-name                  date-published      c-info         c-ip            admin-action            acting-as-user**

 Each of the subsequent lines is a log record.
 The values of the fields are in the same order as the preceding line, and are separated by tabs.
 Use the following table to interpret the fields.